Propaganda in the Soviet Union: Anti-fascism

-Patriotism
+Patriotism/Nationalism

-In face of the threat of Nazi Germany, the international claims of Communism were played down, and people were recruited to help defend the country on patriotic motives.
+In face of the threat of Nazi Germany, the international claims of communism were played down, and people were recruited to help defend the country on patriotic motives.
 The presence of a real enemy was used to inspire action and production in face of the threat to the Father Soviet Union, or Mother Russia.
 All Soviet citizens were called on to fight, and soldiers who surrendered had failed in their duty.
 To prevent retreats from Stalingrad, soldiers were urged to fight for the soil.

 Russian history was pressed into providing a heroic past and patriotic symbols, although selectively, for instance praising men as state builders.
 Alexander Nevsky made a central theme the importance of the common people in saving Russia while nobles and merchants did nothing, a motif that was heavily employed.
 Still, the figures selected had no socialist connection.
 Artists and writers were permitted more freedom, as long as they did not criticize Marxism directly and contained patriotic themes.
 It was termed the "Great Patriotic War" and stories presented it as a fight of ordinary people's heroism.

-While the term motherland was used, it was used to mean the Soviet Union, and while Russian heroes were revived, Soviet heroes were used plentifully as well.
-Appeals were made that the home of other nationalities were also the homes of their own.
+While the term motherland was used, it was used to mean the Soviet Union, although primarily Russian national heroes were used to inspire the soldiers.
+Appeals were also made that the home of other nationalities was the home of their own.

-Many Soviet citizens found treatment of soldiers who fell into enemy hands as "traitors to the Motherland" as suitable for their own grim determination, and "not a step back" inspired soldiers to fight with self-sacrifice and heroism.
+Many Soviet citizens found treatment of soldiers who fell into enemy hands as "traitors to the Motherland" as suitable for their own grim determination, and "not a step back" was supposed to inspire soldiers to fight with self-sacrifice and heroism.
+However, this was in fact realized via NKVD-led barrier troops that shot retreating soldiers in the back.

-This continued after the war in a campaign to remove anti-patriotic elements.
+This continued after the war in a campaign to remove supposed "anti-patriotic elements".

-In the 1960s, reviving memories of the Great Patriotic War was used to bolster support for the regime, with all accounts to carefully censored to prevent accounts of Stalin's early incompetence, the defeats, and the heavy cost.
+In the 1960s, memories of the Great Patriotic War were revived to bolster support for the regime, with all accounts carefully censored to prevent accounts of Stalin's early incompetence and defeats, and their heavy cost.

 Utopia and space

-Throughout the history of the Soviet Union, the concept of a Socialist Utopia was heavily proselytized by the Soviet government.
+Throughout the history of the Soviet Union, the concept of a socialist utopia was heavily proselytized by the Soviet government.
 Under the Khrushchev administration, this idea of a Soviet utopia was worked heavily into the concept of space travel and spreading across the world.
 The accomplishments in space were closely tied to a sense of utopia and the idea that communism was superior to other forms of government.
 In a press release after Sputnik's launch the Soviet Union states that "...our contemporaries will witness how the freed and conscientious labour of the people of the new socialist society makes the most daring dreams of mankind a reality."
 The concept of success in science and space exploration were closely tied to the concept of a new socialist society and the utopia that would be created in that society.